Kingston's Arts Grants program supports a diverse range of artists, arts practices and organisations.

 1. Arts Projects (up to $5000)

 The purpose of this grant is to fund the creation of art projects that extend the artist’s practice.
 This grant is open to emerging and established artists and their groups.
 Applicants need not live in Kingston but project outcomes must be presented within the City of Kingston.
-Apply here
+Apply online here.

 2. Community-based art projects (up to $5000)

 Projects in this funding category are led by a community arts worker or a community group, and involve the full participation of community members.
 Applicants need not live in Kingston but are encouraged to work with communities residing in Kingston.
-Project outcomes must be presented within the City of Kingston.
-Apply here
+Project outcomes must be presented within the City of Kingston and have a direct or significant benefit to Kingston residents.
+Apply online here.

 The City of Kingston Arts and Cultural Advisory Committee will assess your application.
 Arts Grants will be assessed on the following criteria: